Go on to Part Five

 Nov.
 5 Akron, Ohio Civic Theater

 CANCELED.
-GG was booked to open for Foghat but, according to the Cleveland Plain Dealer,
+GG was booked to open for Foghat but,

-November, although it is certain that they did share the bill with Giant in
+entire beginning of November, although it is certain that they did share the

-Flint on Nov.
+bill with Giant in Flint on Nov.
 6, as listed below.
+Confusingly, other sources have GG opening

-Theater in Waterbury, Connecticut on Nov.
-5 and receiving a nice reception,
+for Focus at the Palace Theater in Waterbury, Connecticut on Nov.
+5 and

-though that is obviously wrong.
-It’s known from a private telephone interview two teenage
+receiving a nice reception, though that is obviously wrong.
+It’s known from a

-fans conducted with Kerry and Gary on this date that Giant ended up with the
+this date that Giant ended up with the day off.

 Akron